magneticio/vamp.io/content/documentation/tutorials/deploy-and-canary-release-wordpress.md

 ### Requirements

-* A running version of Vamp (this tutorial has been tested on the [Vamp hello world set up](documentation/installation/hello-world))
+* A running version of Vamp (this tutorial has been tested on the [v0.9.4 Vamp hello world](documentation/installation/v0.9.4/hello-world))
 * Access to the Docker hub
 * You might run into issues if your firewall is set to block connections in the ranges 31000-32000 (required by Mesos) or 40000-45000 (required by Vamp)